LutuluM/Game-Boy-Emulator/README.md

 # Game-Boy-Emulator
-A simple Game Boy emulator written in c/c++ using SDL2.0 for graphics
+A simple Game Boy emulator written in c/c++ using SDL2.0 for graphics, audio, and buttons.

 This emulator should support most roms that have either no memory controller, mbc1 or mbc3 style memory controllers for the Game Boy.
 Doesn't support ~~sound or~~ serial communications.
 Sound has been added at a basic level.
 No white noise channel and only frequency is modified for each channel. i.e. no frequency shifting, setting play lengths, ect.